Lightstreamer/Lightstreamer-kafka-connector/README.md

 # QUICK START: Set up in 5 minutes

 To efficiently showcase the functionalities of the Lightstreamer Kafka Connector, we have prepared an accessible quickstart application located in the [`examples/quickstart`](/examples/quickstart/) directory.
 This streamlined application facilitates real-time streaming of data from a Kafka topic directly to a web interface.
-It leverages a modified version of the [Stock List Demo](https://github.com/Lightstreamer/Lightstreamer-example-StockList-client-javascript?tab=readme-ov-file#basic-stock-list-demo---html-client), specifically adapted to demonstrate Kafka integration.
-This setup is designed for rapid comprehension, enabling you to swiftly grasp and observe the connector's performance in a real-world scenario.
+It leverages a modified version of the [Stock List Demo](https://github.com/Lightstreamer/Lightstreamer-example-StockList-client-javascript?tab=readme-ov-file#basic-stock-list-demo---html-client), specifically adapted to demonstrate Kafka integration within the financial market data domain.
+This demo displays real-time streaming data for ten stocks, generated by a simulated market feed.
+This setup is designed for rapid comprehension, enabling you to swiftly grasp and observe the connector's performance in a real-world financial scenario.

 ![Quickstart Diagram](/pictures/quickstart-diagram.png)